sdjeanmarie/Cybersecurity-Fundamentals/README.md

 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? ansible-playbook Filebeat-playbook.yml Where do you copy it?
-Copy it from
+The file was copied from elastic.co
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 You will update the nano filebeat-playbook.yml and the nano filebeat-config.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 You will install the Elk server on the Elk stack machine whereas the filebeat woud be install using the jumpbox machine
 - _Which URL do you navigate to in order to check that the ELK server is running? http://23.99.177.217:5601/app/kibana#/home/tutorial_directory/logging
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._